ethereumjs/ethereumjs-monorepo/packages/common/README.md

 main package and instantiated either with just the `chain` (e.g. 'mainnet') or the `chain` together with a specific `hardfork` provided.

-If no hardfork is provided the common is initialized with the default hardfork.
+If no hardfork is provided, the common is initialized with the default hardfork.

 Current `DEFAULT_HARDFORK`: `istanbul`